JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/status_report.md

    - I have implemented euler matrices/matrix multiplication in order to prevent axis from skewing unexpectedly - had gimbal lock
    - I implemented 3D quaternion but it cannot be extended to 4D
    - *Attempting* to implement a geometric algebra "rotor". they have held up the project only a little so far.
 I was hoping to be experimenting on user interaction, however I am still playing around with the implementation of 4D rotation.
+ - Developing intuitive rotation with a grab ball.
+   - Having the grab ball rotate as expected was quite a challenge.
+   - need tangent of the circle but needed logic to select the correct tangent.
+   - added a guide line to show the user where the mouse should move to have the object rotate as expected.
+Some people would be inclined to follow the arc of the circle.
+   - It did not hold up the project too much, but did take longer than expected

 ### Risks
 <!--[What problems do you foresee in the future and how will you mitigate them?]-->